-- Adjust the seat so that your legs are slightly angled when against the pedals. - Maintain contact between shoulders and the backrest when turning the steering wheel. - Slide the passenger seat as far back as possible.
+- Adjust the seat so that your legs are slightly angled when against the pedals. - Adjust the backrest angle to easily reach the steering wheel with arms slightly bent.
+See Steering Wheel Adjustment ⇒ 66. - Maintain contact between shoulders and the backrest when turning the steering wheel. - Slide the passenger seat as far back as possible.